tonym128/tonym128.github.io/_posts/2019-04-21-building-your-own-game-console.markdown

 Multiple games on the SPIFFs would be nice and could be doable with a SPIFFs flasher integration.

-Some sort of platformer game would be really nice to do, it's on my todo list for later to flesh out the engine around handling maps and sprites.
+Some sort of platformer game would be really nice to do, its on my todo list for later to flesh out the engine around handling maps and sprites.

-And finally I am looking at putting more reference design documentation toghether and building a few more games to flesh out the engine's functions.
+And finally I am looking at putting more reference design documentation together and building a few more games to flesh out the engine's functions.